SolderedElectronics/Soldered-Image-Converter/README.md

 ## Installation

-For each new release, we provide builds for Windows, Linux, and Mac.
-See the [releases page](#).
+For each new release, we will provide builds for Windows, Linux, and Mac.
+Builds are coming soon!

-**Note:** builds for Linux and Mac might need additional testing.
-Let us know about any errors via the repository.

 ## Compatibility